conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 To mitigate these risks, we've implemented several security measures.

- - **Read-Only Connections**: While not foolproof, enforcing read-only connections limits the potential for data modification.
+ - **Read-Only Connections**: While not foolproof, enforcing read-only connections limits the potential for data modification
  - **SQL query pre-parsing and sanitizing**:
-    - **Schema restriction**: Restricting queries to the public. schema prevents access to sensitive data in other schemas.
-For example, in the Conduktor database, the public schema is empty (except for the Flyway migration table which is also hidden).
+    - **Schema restriction**: Restricting queries to the public schema prevents access to sensitive data in other schemas.
+For example, in the Conduktor database, the public schema is empty (except for the Flyway migration table which is also hidden)
     - **Query Type Limitation**: Allowing only SELECT statements ensures that users cannot modify or delete data.
-For example, it forbids ROLLBACK which would break the previous limitation.
+For example, it forbids ROLLBACK which would break the previous limitation

 Despite these measures, it's crucial to isolate the Kafka indexing database from the console backend database.
 This isolation provides additional benefits:

- - **Resource Contention**: Prevents the Kafka indexing process or a user's arbitrary request from consuming excessive resources and impacting the overall system performance.
+ - **Resource Contention**: Prevents the Kafka indexing process or a user's arbitrary request from consuming excessive resources and impacting the overall system performance
  - **Data Breach Mitigation**: Limits the potential damage in case of a security breach in the SQL endpoint protection (not totally foolproof).